-ARM stands for Advanced RISC Machine and refers to processors capable of delivering great performance to the most advanced smartphones and mobile devices.
+ARM stands for Advanced RISC Machine and refers to processors that are capable of providing the most advanced smartphones and mobile devices with great performance.

-The relentless advance of commercial mobile devices has meant that designers create faster and smaller processors that consume less and less energy and, at the same time, offer safe and complete computing.
-This combination can also be applied in applications for defense, aerospace and those that are built-up, applications that impose incredibly high demands.
+The relentless advance of commercial mobile devices has driven the designers to create smaller, faster processors that consume less and less energy and offer, at the same time, safe and complete computing.
+This combination can also be featured in defense applications, as well as in aerospace applications with incredibly high demands.

-In short, ARM technology makes it possible for chip suppliers to develop 32-bit and 64-bit processors that work well beyond the required level, providing good performance using low power, low space and low cost, without it compromise the security of information.
+In conclusion, ARM technology makes it possible for chip suppliers to develop 32-bit and 64-bit processors that work well beyond the required level, providing good performance with low power, low space and low cost, without compromising the information’ security.

-Discover more about ARM processors in this link.
+Discover more about ARM processors by Curtiss Wright in this link.